saadlabyad/aslsd/applications/malaria/README.md

 model, given the typically small number of observations in the applications they consider, they compute exactly the log-likelihood of their observations and input it to a standard optimization solver.

-In our paper, we fit two models using aslsd:
+In our paper, we fit two models using `aslsd`:
 * `SbfGauss1D10R` is an SBF Gaussian model with ten Gaussians (with uniformly spaced means in [0, 20] and standard deviations equal to 1.9),
 * `Gauss1D1R` is a non-SBF Gaussian model.